Henrietta Lacks: In popular culture

-Members of the Lacks family authored their own stories for the first time in 2013, when Lacks's oldest son and his wife, Lawrence and Bobbette Lacks, wrote a short digital memoir called "Hela Family Stories: Lawrence and Bobbette", with first-hand accounts of their memories of Henrietta Lacks while she was alive and of their own efforts to keep the youngest children out of unsafe living environments following their mother's death.
+Members of the Lacks family wrote their own stories for the first time in 2013, when Lacks's oldest son and his wife, Lawrence and Bobbette Lacks, wrote a short digital memoir called "Hela Family Stories: Lawrence and Bobbette", with first-hand accounts of their memories of Henrietta Lacks while she was alive and of their own efforts to keep the youngest children out of unsafe living environments following their mother's death.

 The HeLa Project, a multimedia exhibition to honor Lacks, opened in 2017 in Baltimore at the Reginald F. Lewis Museum of Maryland African American History & Culture.
 It included a portrait by Kadir Nelson and a poem by Saul Williams.

 HeLa, a play by Chicago playwright J. Nicole Brooks, was commissioned by Sideshow Theatre Company in 2016, with a public staged reading on July 31, 2017.
 The play was produced by Sideshow at Chicago's Greenhouse Theater Center from November 18 to December 23, 2018.
 The play uses Lacks's life story as a jumping point for a larger conversation about Afrofuturism, scientific progress, and bodily autonomy.

 In the series El Ministerio del Tiempo, the immortality of her cells in the lab is cited as the precedent for the character Arteche's "extreme resistance to infections, to injuries, and to cellular degeneration.
 In other words to aging": that his cells are immortal.

 In the Netflix original movie Project Power (2020), the case of Henrietta Lacks is cited by one of the villains of the story as an example of unwilling trials giving rise to advances for the greater good.

-The JJ Doom album Key to the Kuffs (2012) includes the song Winter Blues that contains the lyrics "We could live forever like Henrietta Lacks cells".
+The JJ Doom album Key to the Kuffs (2012) includes the song "Winter Blues" that contains the lyrics "We could live forever like Henrietta Lacks cells".

+Yeasayer wrote a song about Lacks, entitled "Henrietta," for their 2012 album Fragrant World.

+In 2020, playwright Sandra Seaton wrote a one-woman piece titled Call Me By My Name, focusing on Henrietta Lacks.
+The piece was performed by actress Tracey Bonner at the 2020 Atlanta Black Theatre Festival, depicting Henrietta Lacks discussing her life and the impact she had on science, eventually demanding that people 'call me by my name' when referencing the breakthroughs made possible by the study of the tumors that ended her life.